 Myth 2: “Bedroom tax doesn’t apply if there’s a child in each spare room”

-As the National Housing Federation state on their website, if two of your children are of the same gender, they’ll most likely be expected to share one bedroom between them until one of them reaches the age of 16.
+As the National Housing Federation state, if two of your children are of the same gender, they’ll most likely be expected to share one bedroom between them until one of them reaches the age of 16.
 Children of opposite gender will be expected to share until the age of 10.

 Myth 3: “The amount of benefit you lose can vary”